 We’ve been very lucky with our high street at Cleveleys in that it’s still varied and still thriving.
 But the retail landscape is changing all over the UK – the recession and online shopping were already pinching at retailers who are all competing in an overcrowded market.
 Lockdowns from the Covid-19 pandemic just put the top hat on it and sent shockwaves through the economy.
 As ‘quarter day’ arrives and rents are due, each time there seems to be a cull on the high street.

 This leads to empty or boarded up shops, and in many high streets the charity shops take advantage and come to town.
 Their numbers are criticised, and there have been grumbles about them in Cleveleys.
 But are they really such a bad thing?
-The alternative would be empty, boarded up shops.
+The alternative to them would be those empty, boarded up shops.

 Find a Quality Bargain